tb9757/Student-Academic-Performance/README.md

 -   The school needs to understand whether final exam performance can be predicted using available student data, including metrics such as attendance, assignment performance, study habits, and internal test results.
     Purpose: To enable early identification of students at risk of underperforming so that interventions can be put in place.

--   The School would like to determine which factors have the biggest influence on high final exam marks.
+-   The school would like to determine which factors have the biggest influence on high final exam marks.
     Purpose: To provide focus for school-wide strategy and resource allocation — for example, whether to prioritise improving attendance, strengthening homework routines, or focusing on internal assessment preparation.

 ## Hypothesis and how to validate

-**Hypothesis 1:** Average internal test score is more strongly correlated with final exam mark than attendance.
+**Hypothesis 1:** Average internal test score is more strongly correlated with final exam marks than attendance.

 This hypothesis addresses the importance of being consistently in school versus performing well in internal assessments.
 It is comparing engagement and consistency with academic ability and prior knowledge.
 I will validate this by comparing correlation coefficients for:

--   Attendance and final test scores.
+-   Attendance and final exam marks.
--   Average internal test scores and final test scores.
+-   Average internal test scores and final exam marks.

-**Hypothesis 2:** Average internal test scores (prior academic performance) explain more variance in final exam marks than engagement based behaviours, such as attendance, assignment score, and daily study hours.
+**Hypothesis 2:** Average internal test scores (prior academic performance) explain more variance in final exam marks than engagement-based behaviours, such as attendance, assignment score, and daily study hours.

 -   This hypothesis can be tested by fitting a linear regression model using all available data.
--   The model's coefficient will be examined to see which variables contribute most to predicting final exam marks.
+-   The model's coefficients will be examined to see which variables contribute most to predicting final exam marks.
--   The size of the coefficients will be compared for the engagement related metrics and the prior attainment metrics.
+-   The size of the coefficients will be compared for the engagement-related metrics and the prior attainment metrics.

 **Hypothesis 3:** Students studying for more than 3 hours per day have significantly higher final exam marks than those who study 3 hours or fewer.

 -   The dataset will be split into two groups based on daily study time.
--   The distributions of final exam marks will be be compared for these two groups to determine if there is a statistically significant difference.
+-   The distributions of final exam marks will be compared for these two groups to determine if there is a statistically significant difference.
--   Both groups data will be checked for normality.
-If they are normally distributed then a t-test will be used, if not then a Mann-Whitney U test is applicable.
+-   Both groups' data will be checked for normality.
+If they are normally distributed, then a t-test will be used; if not then a Mann-Whitney U test is applicable.

 **Hypothesis 4:** A regression model that includes pre-processing steps (such as scaling) will perform better than a model trained on the raw data.